ifm/ifm3d-ros/README.md

 **To build the image**

-Execute the shell script `build.sh` which automatically starts building the Docker image.
+Edit the `build.sh` script to the required architecture and system setup Execute the shell script `build.sh` which automatically starts building the Docker image.

 After the successful build, run the container by executing the following command.
 ```sh